willynilly/cff-author-updater/README.md

 - Skips duplicate authors using multiple identity checks
 - Posts a pull request comment with the proposed CFF content, which can be manually copied to update the `CITATION.cff`.
 The comment also contains a detailed breakdown of each new author's qualifying contributions, grouped by category (commits, PR comments, reviews, issues, etc.), with clickable links to each contribution.
 It also contains warnings and logging information to help provide context for authorship detection and processing.
 - Optionally invalidates pull request when a new author is missing from the `CITATION.cff`.
-- Outputs updated `CITATION.cff` file and detailed constributions in a JSON file for other workflow steps to use.
+- Outputs updated `CITATION.cff` file and detailed contributions in a JSON file for other workflow steps to use.

 ---